Writing Workshops 2026

 Writing Workshops 2026: Part Two (Sep – Dec)

 Part two workshops are in the works!
-Stay tuned for the potential to meet an agent, attend a poetry workshop and get your work published in Italy.
+Stay tuned for the potential to meet an agent, learn how to submit your work to literary magazines and get your work published in Italy.